copernicus-mogley/zkav.club/README.md

 ### Workshops

-Zk Av Club Workshops are conversational learning sessions where people learn by doing.
-They’re community-led and intentionally broad: they can be technical or non-technical, beginner-friendly or advanced, and in any language—always with a bias toward FOSS, privacy, and decentralized (p2p) tech.
+Zk Av Club Workshops are conversational, hands-on sessions where people learn by doing, together.

+They’re intentionally broad: they can be technical or non-technical, beginner-friendly or advanced, and in any language, with a bias toward FOSS, privacy, and decentralized (p2p) tech.
+If it helps a community do something real, it probably fits.

 Formats range from demos and guided exercises to teardown sessions, clinic-style troubleshooting, and “build with me” experiments.
-If it helps a community do something real, it probably fits.
+The goal isn’t a lecture to a quiet room, it’s a session people can take part in.

-Facilitators are supported and paid in Zcash—and workshops are recorded + published so the knowledge keeps working after the live moment.
+Facilitators are paid in Zcash, and workshops are recorded and published so the knowledge keeps working after the live moment.
 Recording is required for facilitator payment; if a session can’t be recorded, it doesn’t run as a Zk Av Club Workshop.

 [Learn about the program and browse past sessions](/workshops/).